Jones, No. 1 Bama roll past No. 22 Auburn 42-13 minus Saban

 The result was much of the same against the Tigers (5-3), who suffered the second-most lopsided loss of Gus Malzahn’s coaching tenure.
 The only bigger margin was Alabama’s 52-21 win in the 2018 Iron Bowl.

+“They’re a very, very talented team,” Malzahn said.
+“We knew that.
+Still we came in here with the mindset that we wanted to win the game.
+To beat a team like that on the road, you’ve got to make plays.
+We didn’t do that.
+We didn’t play our best.
+It’s obvious.”

-Alabama started a string of three straight touchdowns with Jones’s 66-yard touchdown to Smith, who was streaking by himself downfield after Auburn defenders bit on a pump fake.
+Alabama started a string of three straight touchdowns with Jones’s 66-yard touchdown to Smith, who was streaking by himself downfield after Auburn defenders bit on a double move.
 He later added a 58-yard catch and run on a quick slant, sprinting away from the Tigers.

 Smith had seven catches for 171 yards.
 Najee Smith ran for 96 yards, including a 39-yard touchdown, and John Metchie III caught a pair of scoring passes.